statamic/docs/content/collections/extending-docs/query-scopes-and-filters.md

 stage: 1
 id: 290e9a74-7c6b-4fd0-a90a-23f7ac38d0c5
 ---
-You may create scopes that can be used in various places, such as inside the collection tag or inside control panel listings.
+You may create scopes that can be used in various places, such as inside the collection tag, entry queries or inside control panel listings.

 ## Scopes